systronix/W5500_Test/README.md

 Unix time = 1488062897
 The UTC time is 22:48:17
 ```
- - M0Pro version does not work and I don't know why.
+M0Pro version does not work and I don't know why.

+### TODO
+NTP test code frequently stops outputting serial data, so I can't tell what it is doing: hung somewhere?
+Waiting for NTP pool, or can't reach it?
+No idea why this would be the case.
+Find this and fix it.